andyl/rfx/README.md

 # Rfx : ReFactor Elixir

 ```
-NOTE at the moment this absolutely does not work!
-Right now we're working out
+NOTE at the moment this code does not work!
+Right now we're working out the
-the overall organizataion of the code.
-Once this is done, we'll build out the
+programming interfaces and project organization.
+Once this is done, we'll
-refactoring operations step by step.
+build out the refactoring operations step by step.
 ```

 Rfx provides a catalog of automated refactoring operations for Elixir source